 With the new year starting, it’s just about the time to file your federal tax return.
 But there’s no need to get stressed out.
 Tax filing services are making it easier than ever to file your taxes.
-You will need to choose between those filing service though.
-So in this article, let’s compare two of the largest tax filers: TurboTax vs. TaxSlayer.
+You will, of course, need to choose between those filing services.
+Let’s compare two of the largest tax filers: TurboTax vs. TaxSlayer.

 A Quick Look at TurboTax